-I was a peer tutor in chemistry and biology at my university for 2 years, tutored in graduate school, and am a professor at Tidewater Community College, so I am an experienced teacher and tutor.
+I was a peer tutor in chemistry and biology at my undergrad for 2 years, tutored in graduate school, and am a professor at Tidewater Community College, so I am an experienced teacher and tutor.
 I love to help people understand the subjects that I am so passionate about.
 I understand that science isn't everyone's strength, and I like to place it in context of the interests of my students.
 I'm very hands-on, and like to change my tutoring style to fit the learning style of the person I am tutoring.
 Because of my science background, I am also very comfortable with algebra; I feel that it is the basis of all other math and many sciences.

 In my free time, I like to go outdoors and enjoy the sunshine, and all of the hobbies that go along with it, like hiking.
 I love watersports, such as kayaking, canoeing, and paddleboarding, and I also enjoy soccer, lacrosse, basketball, and football.
 As much as I enjoy the outdoors, I also like to play videogames, cook, and get caught up on my favorite Netflix shows.

 I'm excited to start tutoring new students and spread my passion for my subjects!

 Education & Certification

 Undergraduate Degree: University of Mary Washington - Bachelors, Biology, General

 Graduate Degree: Eastern Virginia Medical School - Current Grad Student, Biomedical Research Sciences